gkerherve/KherveFitting/Readme.md

 Several tools are available for zooming and navigating the plot:
 - Use the zoom in/out buttons or keyboard shortcuts
 - Click and drag to create a zoom box
-- Double-click to reset the view
 - Use the pan tool to move around when zoomed in
-- Adjust x and y axis limits manually in the plot settings

 ## Exporting Results